 Metals prices rallied a bit last week, but the fact is that spot prices are languishing near their four-year lows.
 There isn’t a whole lot to smile about, but there is an opportunity for tax-savvy investors to harvest some nice tax deductions for their capital losses while increasing and reinforcing their position in physical precious metals.

-In fact, investors can accomplish another important goal at the same time: reducing counterparty risk.
+Investors can accomplish another important goal at the same time: reducing counterparty risk.
+How?

 IRS rules allow singles and married people filing jointly to deduct up to $3,000 per year in capital losses (and more if you have other capital gains which can be offset).
 Losses above the limit can be carried forward to future years.